2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 The Bitcoin nodes together form what is known as the Bitcoin network.
 They enable the entire system to operate autonomously, without recourse to a central authority or hierarchy of servers.

 From the outset, Bitcoin was designed to allow each user to run a personal node.
-This remains the case with today's Bitcoin Core software, which combines the roles of wallet and node.
+This case remains valid with today's Bitcoin Core software, which combines the roles of wallet and node.
 But nowadays, this function is often dissociated: many modern Bitcoin wallets are just wallets that connect to external nodes (owned by the same person or not).

 ### Keep Blockchain